-- Give additional points where the product or service is going, it’s the current status.
+- Give additional points about where the product or service is going, it’s the current status.

 - Discuss the presentation, present the data, and have an interactive flow of discussion with the customers.

-- Follow up, demonstrate your plan to help the client achieve their goals.
+- Follow up, and demonstrate your plan to help the client achieve their goals.

 The Customer Success way